AlbertoRota/TW1-AutoCombat/README.md

 * `main/resources/calibration/gather` -> Gather resource
 * `main/resources/calibration/loot` -> Looting menu

-**NOTE:** Remember to delete all the old images of that folders and take extra care of putting all the images in the correcto folder.
+**NOTE:** Remember to delete all the old images of that folders and take extra care of putting all the images in the correct folder.

 Once you have done it, just run `main_calibration.py` and follow the on-screen instructions.

+### Step 3: Use the script.
+**Remember:** You don't need to do steps 1 and 2 again, you can directly run ``